-Plants in Action explores the principles underlying plant biology in natural and managed communities throughout Australasia.
-By providing up-to-date and useful perspectives on plant science, this book appeals to upper level undergraduates in tertiary institutes where plant physiology forms part of a degree in Agriculture, Horticulture, Forestry and Environmental Sciences.
+Plants in Action explores the principles underlying plant biology in natural and managed communities.
+It is prepared for teaching and learning by higher level undergraduates in tertiary institutes.
 Postgraduate students as well as professional plant scientists will also find much useful source material in this textbook that is richly illustrated with original data.